 Reinier van Houdt

-Reinier van Houdt started working with taperecorders, radio's, objects and various string-instruments at a young age.
+Reinier van Houdt is a Dutch composer/pianist based in Rotterdam.
+He started working with tape recorders, radio's, objects and various string-instruments at a young age.
 He studied piano at the Liszt-Akademie in Budapest & the Royal Conservatory in The Hague.
 He developed a fascination for matters that escape notation: sound, timing, space, physicality, memory, noise, environment - points beyond composition, interpretation and improvisation.
-He has built himself an unusual repertoire that consistently resulted from personal quests; from collaborations with composers & musicians, from research in archives, from the composing and staging of music-performances or from unorthodox studies of classical music.

-Aside from his own music he premiered music by Robert Ashley, Alvin Curran, Kaikhosru Sorabji, Francisco López, Charlemagne Palestine, Yannis Kyriakides, Maria de Alvear, Jerry Hunt, Michael Pisaro, Walter Marchetti.
+Aside from his own music, he premiered music by Robert Ashley, Alvin Curran, Kaikhosru Sorabji, Francisco López, Charlemagne Palestine, Nomi Epstein, Yannis Kyriakides, Maria de Alvear, Jerry Hunt, Michael Pisaro, Walter Marchetti, Alessandro Bosetti.
 He has also worked with John Cage, Alvin Lucier, Luc Ferrari, Peter Ablinger and Christian Marclay.
-Reinier van Houdt plays in Current 93, recently releasing an album with contributions by Nick Cave, John Zorn and Antony Hegarty.
+Van Houdt plays in David Tibet's Current 93, with whom he made 8 albums with contributions by people like Nick Cave, John Zorn, Antony Hegarty, Tony McPhee, Jack Barnett, Ossian Brown.
 He is also one of the moving forces behind the experimental music collective MAZE.

 ".....music more and more escapes the grasp of the composer, the musician and the listener.
 The notion of music as 'a genius' creation', as an 'artisanal product' manufactured according to a certain tradition, or as an experience that is exchangeable within a market, is coming to an end..